 HB 1131 is the reason Pornhub blocked Texans’ access to the site in March 2024.
 If you attempt to log in, you will see a lengthy message about device-based age verification:

 However, accessing those sites in Texas remains legal.
-The companies voluntarily blocked them, and sites that continue to be accessible in the state will require uploading a government ID or agreeing to use facial-recognition software.
+The companies voluntarily blocked them, and sites that continue to be accessible in the state will require users to upload a government-issued ID or agree to use facial-recognition software.

 The law, as written, does not penalize Texans for violations.
-Instead, it holds the websites accountable, requiring them to pay civil penalties of up to $10,000.
+Instead, it holds the websites accountable, requiring them to pay civil penalties of up to $10,000 per day.

 8 Types of Porn that are Illegal in Texas